 24 Hours In Vienna: For The Romantic

 8.30am to 9.45am: Have breakfast at Café Hawelka, Café Sperl or Café Diglas.
-Alternatively, head for park café Meierei right in the middle of Stadtpark.
+Alternatively, head for park Café Meierei right in the middle of Stadtpark for an excellent selection of cheese and milk specialities.

-12pm to 2pm: Have lunch at a small restaurant such as Zum Schwarzen Kameel or Gasthaus Hanno Poeschl.
+12pm to 2pm: Have lunch at a small atmospheric restaurant such as the elegant Art Deco café/restaurant Zum Schwarzen Kameelor down-to-earth Gasthaus Hanno Pöschl.

 from 6.00pm: Have private dinner at one of the city’s private dining places.
 Alternatively, wine and dine at one of the local wineries, or at a Viennese tavern such as Zu Den Drei Hacken or Silberwirt.

-24 Hours in Vienna: For Smart Senior Travellers
+24 Hours in Vienna: For Not So Mobile Travellers

-9.00am to 12pm: Start the day touring Vienna’s best places for a perfect overview.
-There are great local transfer companies who will drive you around with a polite and savvy English speaking driver (and tour guide, for more in-depth historical references).
+9.00am to 12pm: Start the day touring Vienna’s best places with your own private car and driver.
+There are great local transfer services who will drive you around with a polite and savvy English speaking driver (and possibly tour guide, for more in-depth historical references).
 I visited some Vienna sights by car, and loved it.
+If you want to skip the lines at Schonbrunn Palace, consider this private car and Schonbrunn tour.

 12pm to 1.30pm: Take advantage of your mobility and ask the driver to drop you at an original eatery off the beaten track that is well connected for your return journey by public transport, for example Gasthaus zum Rebhuhn or Servitenwirt in the 9th district.

-4.30pm to 5.30pm: Even when just one day in Vienna, allow yourself to contemplates in Wien’s best parks and gardens.
+4.30pm to 5.30pm: Even when just one day in Vienna,allow yourself to visit at least one of Wien’s best parks and gardens.
 My favourites for laid-back strolls and pretty benches are Volksgarten and Stadtpark along Ringstrasse Vienna.

-24 Hours In Vienna: Hang Out Like A Local
+24 Hours In Vienna: Spend A Free Day Like A Local

-Here is one of my family’s day programmes that we did on our last visit.
+Because we have seen all the major landmarks our family just do our personal fun stuff when back in Vienna.
+Here is one of our day programmes that we did on our last visit.

-11am to 12pm: Visit Karmelitermarkt and nearby Augarten, Vienna’s oldest baroque garden with contemporary art space Augarten Contemporary.
+11am to 12pm: Visit Karmelitermarkt and nearby Augarten in Leopoldstadt, Vienna’s oldest baroque garden with contemporary art space Augarten Contemporary.

 12pm to 1.30pm: Lunch at Zimmer 37 at Karmelitermarkt